nico-aero/Detox/docs/Troubleshooting.Synchronization.md

 #### How do we wait manually?

-This makes sense only if we’re not waiting enough (or if we’ve disabled automatic synchronization).
+This makes sense only if we're not waiting enough (or if we've disabled automatic synchronization).
 Use the `withTimeout()` API to wait until an expectation is met.
 The API is documented [here](/docs/APIRef.Expect.md#withtimeouttimeout).

 ### Tweaking and fine-tuning the synchronization mechanisms

-> This isn’t exposed yet, to be done...
+> This isn't exposed yet, to be done...

 ### Modifying your app to avoid waiting too much

-When facing a synchronization issue and tweaking doesn’t help, consider modifying your app.
+When facing a synchronization issue and tweaking doesn't help, consider modifying your app.
 When Detox is having trouble synchronizing due to intense non-stopping activity, it may be a sign that your app is abusing resources.

 You can also modify your app, for the sake of tests only, by using mocking.
 Read more [here](https://github.com/wix/Detox/blob/master/docs/Guide.Mocking.md).

 #### `setTimeout` and `setInterval`

 By default, Detox is designed to ignore `setInterval` and will only wait for `setTimeout` of up to 1.5 seconds.
 If you have an endless polling loop with short intervals implemented with `setTimeout`, switch the implementation to `setInterval`.
-If possible, avoid aggressive polling in your app altogether, the poor single JavaScript thread we have doesn’t like it.
+If possible, avoid aggressive polling in your app altogether, the poor single JavaScript thread we have doesn't like it.

 #### Endless looping animations